Kinvey/kinvey-cli/README.md

 ## Global Options

 You can add a global option to every Kinvey CLI command to get the described behavior.
-The only exceptions are `--email`, `--password`, `--instanceId` and `--2fa` which get ignored when added to a command that is designed to prompt for this information.
+The only exceptions are `--email`, `--password`, `--instance-id` and `--2fa` which get ignored when added to a command that is designed to prompt for this information.

 * `--2fa <2fa-token>`